WordPress/gutenberg/packages/components/src/alignment-matrix-control/README.md

 ### label

 Accessible label.
-If provided, sets the `aria-label` attribute of the underlying <Composite/> component.
+If provided, sets the `aria-label` attribute of the underlying `grid` widget.

 -   Type: `string`
 -   Required: No